Surface instabilities in laminar compressible boundary layers with sublimation: Introduction

-The mechanism by which surface patterns emerge on an ablating material is not known.
-Proposed crosshatching mechanisms were reviewed by \cite{swigart1974cross}, including differential ablation, inelastic deformation, and liquid layer models.
-Several of the reviewed mechanisms have the potential to explain the formation of crosshatching, but further investigation is required.
-The present work focuses on differential ablation of pure sublimators.
-The framework and methodology may be readily extended to porous ablators and inelastic deformation models to study additional surface instability mechanisms.
+The mechanism by which surface patterns emerge on ablating materials remains unknown. \cite{swigart1974cross} reviewed several proposed explanations for crosshatching, including differential ablation, inelastic deformation, and liquid layer models.
+While some of these mechanisms could account for some of the observed patterns, the authors concluded that further investigation is needed.
+The present work focuses on the differential ablation of pure sublimators using a local linear stability approach.
+A schematic of the system is shown in Figure \ref{fig:linear stability diagram}.
+The framework and methodology presented here may be readily extended to porous ablators and inelastic deformation models to study alternative mechanisms.

 The differential ablation mechanism was studied by \cite{lees1972stability}, where a simplified linear stability analysis of the coupled fluid-sublimation system was performed on a mean turbulent baseflow.
 The simplifying assumptions include steady fluid perturbations, isothermal boundary conditions, single-species chemistry, and non-sublimating baseflows.
-The use of an isothermal wall boundary condition implies that sublimation is not appropriately accounted for.
-In this case, the sublimation rate is found by the energy balance that produces an isothermal wall.
+The use of an isothermal wall boundary condition means that sublimation is not appropriately accounted for, and the sublimation rate was instead found by the energy balance that produces an isothermal wall.
 The linear analysis by \cite{lees1972stability} identified an oblique surface mode as the most unstable, demonstrating that differential ablation can produce surface instabilities.
-However, \cite{swigart1974cross} reported another result from Lane and Ruger (unpublished), that contradicted the results of \cite{lees1972stability} and showed no such instability.
-The Lane and Ruger results do not appear to be published, and it is still unknown whether differential ablation is a viable mechanism for surface patterns.
+However, \cite{swigart1974cross} reported another result from Lane and Ruger (unpublished), that contradicted the results of \cite{lees1972stability}, claiming to show no such instability.
+The Lane and Ruger results do not appear to be published, and it is still unknown whether differential ablation is a viable mechanism for surface pattern formation.